June 27, 2025 — SCOTUS Set to Close Its Term with Major Decisions

 What to Watch as the Supreme Court Wraps Its Term

-The Supreme Court is set to release its final opinions of the term today, starting at 10 a.m.
+On June 27, 2025, the Supreme Court was set to release its final opinions of the term starting at 10 a.m.
 Eastern.
-Several major rulings are still pending.
+Several major rulings remained pending that morning.

 1. Education and Parental Rights

-A case out of Maryland asks whether public schools can require all students to participate in lessons that include LGBTQ+ themes, even over parental objections.
+The Maryland case asked whether public schools could require all students to participate in lessons that include LGBTQ+ themes, even over parental objections.

 The plaintiffs argue that the lack of an opt-out policy violates their rights.